 Properly fund Connecticut’s Independent Living Centers

-CT’s 5 Centers seeking $1 million in new funding in FY25-26
+CT’s 5 Centers seeking $1 million in additional funding in FY 26 & 27

 Connecticut’s Independent Living Centers (ILCs) are non-residential community-based organizations, established by the federal Rehab Act in 1973 and expanded with additional state funding in 1987 to serve all 169 of the state’s municipalities.